Study: The hidden financial burden of treating cancer care symptoms

 - Hypnosis for patients who experience pain after a procedure

-- Massage for patients experiencing pain during
+- Massage for patients experiencing pain during palliative care

-- should be offered to patients experiencing moderate-to-severe pain from cancer or cancer treatment
+- Should be offered to patients experiencing moderate-to-severe pain from cancer or cancer treatment

-- dose should start at lowest possible
+- Starting dose should be the lowest possible

-- patients should be monitored for adverse effects
+- Patients should be monitored for adverse effects

 Anxiety